Important notice: Beware of scammers pretending to represent InData Labs

 Using data modeling, ML and AI, data mining, deep learning algorithms, and mathematics, one can predict almost anything.
 From foreseeing the position of a comet in the sky to early symptoms of Parkinson’s disease and predictive models for debt collection.

-Data analytics is mostly used for marketing campaigns to make long-term predictions about product demand or foresee a particular user’s behavior.
+Data analytics, as well as retail predictive analytics, is mostly used for marketing campaigns to make long-term predictions about product demand or foresee a particular user’s behavior.
 Of course, retail businesses take advantage of this technology—this industry stores tons of customer data, purchases and shopping habits, location, etc.

 Using all the information, retailers can foresee customers’ purchase behavior, trends, future activity, and even the amount of money a shop can make in a month.
 They monitor customer behavior and current market trends to predict changes and help managers make real-time and data-driven decisions, which is a tremendous competitive advantage.